Skip to main content

 2. Total Cost of Ownership

 82% cost reduction over 5 years compared to traditional platforms.
-Zero licensing fees, zero professional services, pay-for-consumption Azure infrastructure only.
+Zero licensing fees, self-service configuration, pay-for-consumption Azure infrastructure only.

 3. Security Posture